diogojarodrigues/pomodoro/README.md

 A pomodoro web aplication for you to get better focus while working

-Created with react, html e css
+Created with react, html and css

 ### Diogo Rodrigues